-The following table sets forth information regarding potential payments to be made to Messrs.
-Prentki or Whelan or Dr. Barr if their termination payments were triggered on December 31, 2009, assuming maximum payouts which would occur if a change of control had occurred.
+The following table sets forth information regarding potential payments to be made to Mr. Whelan or Dr. Barr if a change of control had occurred and their termination payments were triggered on December 31, 2010, assuming maximum payouts which would occur if a change of control had occurred.
+The same termination payments would be triggered upon a termination of employment by us without good cause or by executive for good reason, other than the value of acceleration of previously unvested options.

-Base Salary Bonus Value of Options viously Unvested Name (\$) (\$) (\$) (1) Total Ronald J. Prentki (2) \$ 850,000 \$ - \$ 63,292 \$913,292 John Barr (3) 302,000 34,239 16,133 352,372 John B. Whelan (4) 300,000 40,000 227,500 567,500
+value of Options

+Base Salary Bonus Previously Unvested

+Name (\$) (\$) (\$) (1) Total

+John Barr \$ 302,000 \$44,260 \$ - \$346,260

+John B. Whelan 300,000 40,000 340,000

-(1) The dollar value of unvested stock options was calculated based on the excess of the closing market price of our common stock on December 31, 2009, over the exercise price of these options.
-Options would be exercisable for a 90 day period beyond potential termination date.
+The dollar value of unvested stock options is calculated based on the excess of the closing market price of our common stock on December 31, 2010 over the exercise price of these options.
+Options would be exercisable for a 90-day period beyond potential termination date.
+There is no value reported as the option exercise price was higher than the closing market price as of December 31, 2010.